That Time Paul McCartney Was Busted for Growing Weed on His Farm

 Paul McCartney really is "mother nature's son," and he's got the arrest record to prove it.

 In March 1973, Scottish police made a discovery on the McCartney farm.
-It seems Sir Paul was growing marijuana plants on his property.
-An arrest was made, which would lead to a conviction for "illegal cultivation" and with it, a £100 fine (about $240 at the time).
+It seems the former Beatle was growing marijuana plants on his property.
+An arrest was made, which led to a conviction for "illegal cultivation" and with it, a $240 fine.

-This was not Paul’s first — or last — brush with drug laws.
-According to the book ‘The Paul McCartney Encyclopedia,’ the previous year he had been fined in Sweden for possession of marijuana, and in 1975, he was arrested once again for the "sweet leaf," this time in Los Angeles.
+This was not McCartney's first -- or last -- brush with drug laws.
+According to The Paul McCartney Encyclopedia, the previous year he had been fined in Sweden for possession of marijuana, and in 1975, he was arrested once again for the "sweet leaf," this time in Los Angeles.

 Most famous, perhaps, was his bust at the Tokyo airport in 1980, when customs officers discovered cannabis tucked away in his luggage.
 In 1984, he was in handcuffs in Barbados, again for possession of the "wildwood weed."

 "Cannabis is less harmful than rum punch, whiskey, nicotine and glue, all of which are perfectly legal," McCartney has argued in the past.
 "I don't think I was doing anyone any harm whatsoever."

 The Beatles' Arrest History: Their Not-So-Fab Brushes With the Law